surdu/surdu.me/_content/posts/2020-02-04-jekyll-git-hook.md

  4. copy back the content of the `_site` folder directly into the current working directory
  5. commit and push the newly copied content on the `gh-pages` branch

-What we need to do first is to set-up our repository for this purpose.
+What we need to do first is to set up our repository for this purpose.

-First thing that we need to do is make sure we have Jekyll installed locally.
+The first thing that we need to do is make sure we have Jekyll installed locally.
 Please check [Jekyll documentation](https://jekyllrb.com/docs/installation/) for that.

-Afterwards, we need to make sure we have the `gh-pages` branch on the repository.
+Afterward, we need to make sure we have the `gh-pages` branch on the repository.
 To do this, run the following terminal command in your local repository folder:

 ```bash
 git checkout -b gh-pages